ka-mirul/ka-mirul.github.io/README.md

 #### Summary:
 Ph.D. in Electrical and Electronic Engineering with research experience in computer vision and deep-learning.
-Passionate about research in object detection and signal processing for remote sensing applications, particularly involving optical and Synthetic Aperture Radar (SAR) images
+Passionate about research in object detection and signal processing for remote sensing applications, particularly involving optical and Synthetic Aperture Radar (SAR) images.

 ## 🧪 PUBLICATIONS
 #### Statistics (<span style="color:blue">_Last update on Dec 19, 2024_</span>):